andreir-byte/andreir-byte/README.md

 - 📫 How to reach me **andreis.edu.use@protonmail.com / rusua7648@gmail.com**

-- ⚡ Fun fact **Dolphins and Whales identify themselves through songs they create that are simply to low pitched for us to hear so we perceive them as vibrations**
+- ⚡ Fun fact **Dolphins and Whales identify themselves through songs they create that are simply too low pitched for us to hear so we perceive them as vibrations**

 <h3 align="left">Connect with me:</h3>
 <p align="left">